 Some Electric projector screens have a simple plug-and-play design, while others like a ceiling recessed screen, require significant installtion and most likely the assistance of an electrician.

-Electric projector screens are often large in size, therefore perfect for use in auditoriums, conference rooms, classrooms and in home theaters.
-The motorized operation of an Electric screen provides the user with a sleek, modern and flexible projection solution that doesn't hinder the decor or usability of a room.
+Electric projector screens tend to be larger, making them more suitable for use in auditoriums, conference rooms, classrooms and home theaters.
+This is due to the motorized operation of the screen handling a greater screen weight than a manual roller option.
+The motorized operation of an electric screen provides the user with a sleek, modern and flexible projection solution that doesn't hinder the decor or usability of a room.

 Manual Projector Screens